Will H. Hays: Chairman of the Motion Picture Producers and Distributors of America

 Catholic bishops and lay people tended to be wary of federal censorship and favored the Hays approach of self-censorship; these included the outspoken Catholic layman Martin J. Quigley, publisher of Exhibitors Herald-World (a trade magazine for independent exhibitors).
 For several months in 1929, Martin Quigley, Joseph Breen, Father Daniel A. Lord S.J., Father FitzGeorge Dinneen S.J., and Father Wilfred Parsons (editor of Catholic publication America) discussed the desirability of a new and more stringent code of behavior for the movies.
 With the blessing of Cardinal George W. Mundelein of Chicago, Father Lord authored the code, which later became known as "The Production Code", "the code", and "The Hays Code".
 It was presented to Will Hays in 1930 who said, "My eyes nearly popped out when I read it.
 This was the very thing I had been looking for".

 The studio heads were less enthusiastic but they agreed to make the code the rule of the industry, albeit with many loopholes that allowed studio producers to override the Hays Office's application of it.
 From 1930 to 1934, the production code was only slightly effective in fighting back calls for federal censorship.
 However, things came to a head in 1934 with widespread threats of Catholic boycotts of "immoral" movies, as well as reduced funding from Catholic financiers such as A. P. Giannini of the Bank of America.
 As a result, the studios granted Hays' organization full authority to enforce the production code on all studios, creating a relatively strict regime of self-censorship which endured for decades (the code was set aside in the 1960s when the age-based rating system in force today was adopted).
-Hays hired Joseph Breen, a catholic and anti-semite, to censor films, such as those that spoke out against Nazism or fascism.
-Also in 1934, to deal with "inappropriate" industry personnel, alongside the code's concern with the industry's output, Hays created a list of 117 names of performers whose personal lives he thought made them unfit to appear in films.
+Hays hired Joseph Breen, a Catholic and antisemite who was able to use his position to censor films expressing sentiments against Nazism or fascism.
+In 1934, to deal with "inappropriate" industry personnel (alongside the Code's concern with the industry's output), Hays created a list of 117 names of performers whose personal lives he thought made them unfit to appear in films.